"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Why is AIG-SC Being Created? ( )

 \section{\textit{Why} is AIG-SC Being Created? (\ref{rq:motivations})}

 \revision{Many were motivated to create sexual content for sexual satisfaction.
-Some participants who desire more niche content are replacing their other sexual content consumption with AIG-SC, \pquote{Nine times out of 10...
+Some participants who desire more niche content replaced their other sexual content consumption with AIG-SC: \pquote{Nine times out of 10...
 I tend to generate an AI image over searching [for it online]}~(\Pthirtyseven).
 For others, AIG-SC diversified the sexual content they consumed by \pquote{mix[ing] in the real with the fake.
 Just like I'm not a vegetarian, but... sometimes when I would eat like a street dog, I would just get a vegetarian dog... even though I knew it was faux.
-I would just add a little bit of zest}~(\Pfortyone).} Participants also reported creating AIG-SC to express themselves artistically and creatively, \revision{to be in and build} community, \revision{explore} technical interests, or \revision{action} beliefs they hold about AI censorship and safety. \revision{Others had (sometimes simultaneous) financial motivations for content creation: \pquote{some are here to make money, some are here to enjoy free time} (\Pfortysix).}
+I would just add a little bit of zest}~(\Pfortyone).} Participants also created AIG-SC to express themselves artistically and creatively, \revision{to be in and build} community, \revision{explore} technical interests, or \revision{act on} beliefs they hold about AI censorship and safety. \revision{Others had (sometimes simultaneous) financial motivations for content creation: \pquote{some are here to make money, some are here to enjoy free time} (\Pfortysix).}

 \revision{We emphasize that this section captures participants' self-described use cases and motivations, and thus the narratives are largely positive.
-This, therefore, does not include discussion of the potential negative impacts of AIG-SC, such as labor displacement~\cite{anciaux_imagining_2025}, the reproduction of harmful sexual/gendered tropes~\cite{depounti_ideal_2023}, and the spread of unwanted AIG-SC to other online communities~\cite{maiberg_reddit_2024}.
-We also note that some AIG-NCII perpetrators may justify their actions by claiming creative and artistic expression~\cite{flynn_sexualized_2025}.
+Their (limited) reflections on the potential negative impacts of AIG-SC are offered in Section~\ref{subsec:impacts}, including discussion on labor displacement~\cite{anciauxImaginingMarketsCrafting2025}, the reproduction of harmful sexual/gendered tropes~\cite{depountiIdealTechnologiesIdeal2023}, and the spread of unwanted AIG-SC to other online communities~\cite{maibergRedditHentaiCommunity2024}.
+We also note that some AIG-NCII perpetrators may justify their actions by claiming creative and artistic expression~\cite{flynnSexualizedDeepfakeAbuse2025}.
 We intentionally include and distinguish narratives held by creators and perpetrators in this section (by referring to creators as ``CXX'' and those who disclosed perpetrating AIG-NCII as ``PXX'' as mentioned in Section~\ref{subsect:terms}), which highlights the complexity of AI governance in which stated motivations and virtual space are shared.}